ssun6/plotmicrobiome/README.md

 ## Correlation plots
 The associations between taxa and continuous variables can be tested and visualized in this step.
+If there are not figures shown, please try adjust the FDR cutoff.

 ### App example:
 ![alt text](https://github.com/ssun6/plotmicrobiome/blob/main/pics/10cor.png)